whitegreen/Dalsoo-Bin-Packing/README.md

 **a**.
 Only simple polygon: no holes, no self-intersection.

 **b**.
 Data structure: point - double[];  polygon - double[][]; all polygons - double[][][].
-One might use other library to convert  other formats (e.g. dxf, obj) of polygon to double[][].
+One might use other library to convert  other formats (e.g., dxf, obj) of polygon to double[][].

 **c**.
-It's better to represent a polygon with a proper number of points.
+It's better to represent a polygon with a moderate number of points.
 Too many points (e.g. a local detail contains dozens of points) slows down the algorithm.
 Avoid using too many points for a smooth curve.
-One might use *segment_max_length* to create more points on a long edge of a polygon, if the polygon has very few points or the edge is very long.
+One might use *segment_max_length* to let the algorithm create more points on a long straight edge of a polygon, if the polygon has very few points or the edge is very long.

 **d**.
 The algorithm handles the "reference point" of a polygon internally, however, it is better to avoid the coordinates of points too far away from the origin.